BibleReadingPlan/BibleReadingPlans/README.md

 ## Upgrade Notice

-## 3.0-beta-1 ##
+## 3.0-beta-2 ##

 This version:

-1. IN PROGRESS (Readings using other than the Bible Brain API need to be tested, as well as reading plans other than those of the ACNA.
-Some work still needs doing on the settings pagge.): Adds ability to have audio for many of the languages and versions from the Bible Brain API.
+1. IN PROGRESS (Readings using other than the Bible Brain API need to be tested, as well as reading plans other than those of the ACNA.): Adds ability to have audio for many of the languages and versions from the Bible Brain API.

 1. TO DO: Populate DocBlocks for methods/functions.